jsmolka/blog/content/posts/progress-report-4/index.md

 ```

 ## Final Words
-That's it with the changes worth writing about, and even those were pretty meh.
+That's it with the changes worth writing about and even those were pretty meh.
 Most of the things I did during the last months were minor accuracy improvements and cleanups in the codebase.
 Even the DOOM II color problems have been fixed with a rather simple [commit](https://github.com/jsmolka/eggvance/commit/36e2cdd38e795d09a39594353e256b5b83fe9c47).
 Another important thing is the addition of Linux and macOS support.
 Removing Windows-dependent code and writing a simple CMake file took more time than I'd like to admit.

 {{<wrap>}}
   {{<image src="img/doom-rainbow-floor.png" caption="DOOM II rainbow floor">}}